How To Become a Catholic Priest

 How Long Does It Take To Become a Catholic Priest?

-Becoming a Catholic priest is not a short process, and potential priests must complete some religious studies and general high school education before the seminary application process.
+Becoming a Catholic priest is not a short process, and potential priests must complete some religious studies and a general high school education before the seminary application process.
 During seminary, priest candidates may take between six and 10 years of study to complete their studies and become officially ordained.

 How Much Does a Catholic Priest Make?

 The income of a Catholic priest varies greatly depending on the diocese, years of practice, and level within the Catholic Church.
-According to America: The Jesuit Review, most priests make around $20,000 when they start their duties, but they may earn around $50,000 a year once they gain experience.
-For example, the Archdiocese of Kansas in Kansas City pays their priests around $32,649.64 a year.
+According to America: The Jesuit Review, most priests make around $20,000 when they start their duties, but they may earn around $45,000 a year once they gain experience.
+For example, the Archdiocese of Kansas in Kansas City pays its priests around $33,906 per year.
+Bishops and higher-ranking Catholic Church officials may earn $80,000 to $100,000 or more annually.

 When Does the Ordination Actually Take Place?